clementbiron/dfwp_tools/README.md

 ---

 ### export.sh
-Warning: it's a draft copy, please don't use before checking the code and adpat it
+Warning: it's a draft copy, please don't use before checking the code

 ## Use :
 bash export.sh